ScreamZ/kuzzle-guide/source/includes/core_documentation/_02-plugins.md

 $
 ```

+<aside class="warning">Restarting Kuzzle is required to apply any change made to plugins using the command-line interface</aside>

 ### Plugin installation

-Plugins can be installed from NPM, a GIT repository, or a plain directory accessible to Kuzzle instances.
+Plugins can be installed from the NPM public registry, from a GIT repository, or from a plain directory accessible to Kuzzle instances.
 The corresponding installation options are: `--npmVersion`, `--gitUrl` and `--path`.

 With no plugin `name` argument, the CLI will re-install (if needed) and refresh plugins configuration of all currently registered plugins.